Download

 Secure Download

 Step 4.
-You can also choose the specific device, and click Properties.
+You can also choose the specific device and click Properties.
 You can see the IP address of the computer you connected to, and the specific connection time.

 Conclusion

 This post mainly introduces the ways to check RDP Windows Server connection logs.
-It would be very helpful if you want to know the incoming and outgoing RDP connection on your Windows Server.
+It would be very helpful if you want to know the incoming and outgoing RDP connections on your Windows Server.
 If you use AnyViewer, it will be easier for you to check the remote connection you have made.